-I’ve often joked that writing grants is a mix of near-future science fiction and math.
-To that end, here are a few resources that help with the often-confusing process of writing and developing proposals for grants in the humanities.
+I’ve often joked that writing grants is a mix of speculative fiction and math.
+To that end, here are a few resources that help with the process of writing and developing proposals for grants in the humanities.

 Grants are a social process: Try to start talking with your institutional grant office as soon as possible.
 They may be able to help you in many ways, including in the relationships your organization might have already with funders and foundations.
 They can often help you craft a letter of inquiry (LOI) before the grant proposal stage, saving time & focusing your efforts.
 At most national funding agencies and foundations, the program officers will be invaluable sources of advice, feedback, and encouragement.
 Consult their websites and CFPs closely.
 Seek out examples of previously funded proposals.
 Part of the program officer’s job is to help people secure funding — they are there, after all, to give money to people doing great work.

 I have co-authored more than a dozen grant proposals in the last few years, and I’m always happy to talk shop, share examples, etc. I may also be available for workshops or consultations on the slow art of grant writing.

 Workshop slides for Princeton Center for DH Spring 2018 workshop: bit.ly/cdh-grants-workshop-2018.

 This page contains:

 1. Crafting grant proposals